GUIZ4RD/Pic2Speech/README.md

-# Pic2Speech - Describe the world for visually impaired people with AI
+# Pic2Speech - Describe the world for visually impaired people